There are a bunch of popular misconceptions about dating events in the New Testament. This articles explores some of the worst.

 The fundamental mistake made by everyone using these techniques is this: The assumption made by all is that the Bible doesn’t adequately explain the dates surrounding Jesus’ life.

 This assumption is false.

 There is indeed a wealth of information within the Bible that provides an adequate explanation of the dates surrounding Jesus’ life.
-What I didn’t realize was the Bible Time theory, that history is repeating again, 1 modern day for each ancient year, brings a powerful Bible-based system for looking afresh at the dates surrounding Jesus’ life.
+What I did not realize was the Bible Time theory, where history is repeating again, 1 modern day for each ancient year, brings a powerful Bible-based system for looking afresh at the dates surrounding Jesus’ life.

 The simple, clear-text, dates given in the Bible surrounding the life of Jesus are accurate and trustworthy.
 How do we know?
 Because we can find accurate predictions for parts of Jesus life.
 For other dates we can understand what Jesus was doing by looking at the Bible’s time line as a schedule that Jesus was carefully following.